 H.3.
 GIVING BUSINESS ADVICE

-c.
+a.
 Profit and Loss

-d.
+b.
 Personnel Decisions

-e.
+c.
 Business Partnerships

-f.
+d.
 Universal Qualifiers

-When making business forecasts astrologers do not use universal qualifiers such as every, always, never, for certain, any, no one, or other such blanket statements that imply definite, concrete outcomes.
+When making business forecasts astrologers do not use universal qualifiers such as ever, always, never, for certain, any, no one, or other such blanket statements that imply definite, concrete outcomes.
 Clients are informed that it is impossible for astrology to be absolute about future events, such as how an employee will behave or what a business will do.
 Accordingly, business astrologers utilize terms that are open ended and indeterminate, such as may, could, might, perhaps, and possibly.